 FSU DURP Assistantship for Underrepresented Students in Planning

 The Department of Urban and Regional Planning at Florida State University announces the creation of a 2-year fully funded assistantship opportunity for high achieving underrepresented minority applicants to the Master of Science in Planning program.
-The assistantship builds on planning’s longstanding focus on values of social justice and equity with particular attention to minority, underrepresented, marginalized, and disenfranchised populations.
+The assistantship builds on planning’s longstanding focus on values of social justice with particular attention to minority, underrepresented, marginalized, and disenfranchised populations.
 The profession has a history of worsening discriminatory practices of segregation, access to employment and housing, and processes of displacement due to gentrification.
-However, there are also planners who worked toward advocacy, equity, and justice.
+However, there are also planners who worked toward advocacy, inclusion, and justice.
 In recent years, the planning field has turned greater attention to past discriminatory practices and sought to chart a path toward greater economic, social, and environmental justice.
 The FSU DURP Assistantship for Underrepresented Students in Planning seeks to increase access to graduate planning education and professional development opportunities for underrepresented racial and ethnic minorities.

 An applicant is from an underrepresented racial or ethnic minority (BIPOC and Hispanic) in the field of planning.
 An applicant has maintained a 3.5 or greater GPA in the final half of undergraduate program credits at their undergraduate institution.
-Applicant demonstrates an interest in planning and the FSU MSP program, in particular, through their essays as part of the normal application process.
+Applicant demonstrates an interest in planning and the FSU MSP program through their essays as part of the normal application process.
 Applicants can notify the Admissions Committee of their interest in applying for this position in their optional statement in the application.

-Two-year research assistantship including a $12,000 annual stipend and 24-credit hours of tuition waiver each year.
-Assignment to work with a faculty member in the department on research pertaining to issues of justice and equity in the field of planning.
+Two-year research assistantship including an annual stipend and 24-credit hours of tuition waiver each year.
+Assignment to work with a faculty member in the department on research pertaining to issues of justice in the field of planning.
 Renewable after the first year depending on performance.
 The assignment will either be with the same or a new faculty member in the second year.

 FSU/FDOT Transit Fellow Program